-Shinzo Abe’s Plans to Restore Japan’s Growth
+Learn about Shinzo Abe’s plans to restore Japan’s growth

 Monetary Policy Reforms

-The Bank of Japan set an ambitious target of 2% inflation per year, and Japan employed open-ended asset purchases, like the U.S. Federal Reserve, along with stimulus packages, the central bank made significant progress in weakening the Japanese yen in the first half of 2013, which helped the Nikkei jump sharply as a weaker yen made exports cheaper for overseas buyers.
+The Bank of Japan set an ambitious target of 2% inflation per year, and Japan employed open-ended asset purchases—like the U.S. Federal Reserve—along with stimulus packages.
+The central bank made significant progress in weakening the Japanese yen in the first half of 2013, which helped the Nikkei jump sharply as a weaker yen made exports cheaper for overseas buyers.

 Fiscal Policy Reforms

 Abe implemented a 10.3 trillion yen fiscal stimulus package in January of 2013, which was significantly higher than many analysts initially expected.
 In addition to the stimulus spending, Abe pushed for fiscal spending to increase to 2% of GDP in a move designed to further boost inflation through spending on a public level in addition to a private level.

-Mr. Abe planned to pay for these stimulus measures and other spending programs by doubling the consumption tax to 10% in 2014-15, while implementing a number of structural reforms designed to increase taxes, close loopholes, and ultimately generate more revenue for the government.
+Abe planned to pay for these stimulus measures and other spending programs by doubling the consumption tax to 10% in 2014-15 while implementing a number of structural reforms designed to increase taxes, close loopholes, and ultimately generate more revenue for the government.
 Critics worried, however, that these measures would be insufficient.